El-Bean01/-/README.md

 My name is Elvin I consider myself a diligent worker.
 I enjoy finding solutions to issues the position may have or help streamline the process to be more efficient.
 I’m never too shy to ask for help but I will try my best to not make my problems anyone else’s and to help others around me with any roadblocks they might face in their own position.
-I hope for your consideration for this position and thank you for taking the time in my resume.
+I hope for your consideration for this position, Thank You.

-## Projects
+## Latest Projects
 ClientShip [App Photo](/assets.img/IMG_9447.jpeg)/
 [See The Code](https://github.com/El-Bean01/Clientship)
 - Client/shipping management site